same-difference/digital-garden/content/backburner/chatbots/Sheetchat.md

 ...But then I found out Google Drive has an API.
 It can compare and contrast every single previous version and you can construct the most detailed version history you ever did see.

-I never got further than making a script for it and thinking about running it, since I was taking Computer Science 2 at the time and needed to [[Current Goals|focus on that]] instead.
+I never got further than making a script for it and thinking about running it, since I was taking Computer Science 2 at the time and needed to [[CS2 Final Project - SkipList|focus on that]] instead.

 I'll get back to it one day, after I have a stable income and can dedicate more time to my sillier projects.
 These links and whatnot are for my own reference, since I forgot about them until just now